 Iko Poran is an NGO based in a developing country.
 We are dedicated to helping you help others, at the lowest possible price.
 We are interested in making the program to volunteer in Ecuador more accessible so that more people can help do really important work.

 Participants in our programs to volunteer in Ecuador normally find US$ 20 to be sufficient for weekly expenses in the country.

-The program fee should be paid to the local team and it is due 30 days before the project start date.
+The program fee should be paid to the local team upon arriving only.

 Please bring small bills to the community because it is hard to find change sometimes.

 The programs in Ecuador take place in a rural community set inside the beautiful Ecuadorian cloud forest in the Andean mountains to the north of Ecuador.
 It is 2,5 hours by bus from Quito, Ecuador’s capital.

 It is a trend-setting community, deeply rooted in the traditions of its Yumbo ancestors.